-With a long Christmas weekend coming-up, a ride was already on my mind, more so because I had finally received my new bike, the just-launched KTM RC 200.
+With a long Christmas weekend coming up, a ride was already on my mind, more so because I had finally received my new bike, the just-launched KTM RC 200.
 If there was something which was not decided, it was the destination.
 Over the course of the next few days, that too was decided.
 The ride that was planned was, Bangalore – Mahabaleshwar – Goa – Bangalore and we were 4 guys who would be doing it.
 The plan was fixed and I was waiting for the day to arrive.

 But, there are things which would happen only when they have to, looks like me doing this ride was not written for this time!!
 Some unexpected things came up for me and I could not join the ride 🙁 .
 With no plan B in place, I was pretty sad and did not want to spend this long-weekend sitting at home and not riding.

-But, as luck would have it, fellow BCMTian and a good friend Amit informed me that he is in Bangalore and was travelling to Mangalore to a friend’s place tomorrow.
-He asked me if I would like to join them (he was travelling with another BCMTian & her friend, who by the end of the trip, became good friends).
+But, as luck would have it, fellow BCMTian and a good friend Amit informed me that he is in Bangalore and was traveling to Mangalore to a friend’s place tomorrow.
+He asked me if I would like to join them (he was traveling with another BCMTian & her friend, who by the end of the trip, became good friends).
 I happily agreed.
 We planned to start from Bangalore by 1.30 PM the next day but somehow, were able to leave only by 4.30 PM from Neelmangala.

-Plan was to ride straight to Mangalore, to a friend’s place and that’s what we did.
+The plan was to ride straight to Mangalore, to a friend’s place and that’s what we did.
 After riding through a fantastic 4-lane highway and a 2-lane un-divided State-Highway and then some terrible ghat section, we finally managed to reach Amit’s friend’s place at midnight.

 In no time, we settled in his new and totally-designed-by-him beautiful house and then, as drinks started flowing coupled with a lot of food, our ‘travel-tales‘ started.